bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

            06:00:00 CST
 ```

 It may seem counter-intuitive since [UTC does not observe Daylight Savings](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), but if the locale that the event is actually happening *does*, you need to account for that when setting the corresponding UTC time.
-You can't "adjust" your way out of the UTC time not changing when the local time's offset does change.
+You can't "adjust" your way out of the UTC time not changing when the locale's offset does change.

 Just remember the sage words of Bill S. Preston, Esquire: "Listen to this dude Rufus, he knows what he's doing."